Contact us whenever you need it!

 Requirements to Get a Legal New York Power of Attorney

-In New York, a Power of Attorney must follow specific directives in the New York statutes under section N.Y.
+For Power of Attorney, New York requires following specific directives in the New York statutes under section N.Y.
 Gen. Oblig.
 Law §5-1501-1c.
 Ensure the following clauses are well implemented to ascertain your POA is valid.

 Mental capacity